Skip to main content

 Frontend performance KPIs, or Key Performance Indicators, are the first thing you must establish before measuring or improving.
 With your KPIs in place, you have defined the game's rules in your organization, selecting a common language that you use in frontend performance subjects.

-I highly recommend that you choose KPIs that are common in the industry.
-With that, you get the benefit of a vast selection of measurement tools available, and you focus your attention on the same metrics as Search Engines since they factor in speed as part of the page ranking.
+We highly recommend that you choose KPIs that are common in the industry.
+This allows you to benefit from a wide selection of measurement tools and focus your attention on the same metrics as Search Engines, which factor in speed as part of the page ranking.

-The best option for this at the moment is the Core Web Vitals.
-Core Web Vitals do not encompass all the available frontend performance metrics, but they include the most important ones that can be reliably measured.
+The best option for this at the moment are the Core Web Vitals.
+Although they do not encompass all the available frontend performance metrics, but they include the most important ones that can be reliably measured.

 In May 2020, Google announced new metrics to measure the quality of user experience on the web by quantifying the Core Web Vital metrics.
 Measuring core web vitals is the critical metric added to the various tools to measure frontend performance and page speed.